kristen-chua/academic-website/resume.md

 ---
 ## Currently

-Learning about informatics, data science, data organization, information security and libraries.
+Learning about informatics, data science, information science, cybersecurity and libraries.
+Seeking out projects to develop and make use of my skills.
-Please excuse the placeholder data as I update this site with more current information.
-Thank you!

 ## Education